to the IC framework

 The learner is at the heart of the ICC program framework because our approach is learner-centred and emphasizes that learning is an ongoing and holistic process made of many struggles and achievements.
 As Renee Brown says in her Manifesto of the Brave and Brokenhearted :

 Indeed, the learning process does not start nor end in a predetermined place and time.
 Through powerful learning experiences and regular reflections, students will activate and develop a set of useful competencies.
 The term competency embodies skills, knowledge and personal attributes.
 Skills can be directly taught and are usually specific to a task.
-For example, being able to use a video editing software is a technical skill.
+For example, being able to edit a video is a technical skill.
 According to the Cambridge dictionary, Knowledge relates to the understanding of or information about a subject that you get by experience or study.
 Finally, personal attributes or dispositions refer to the habits of mind or character traits of a person.
 Competency is a broad term that can be defined as the ability to use a combination of knowledge, skills and personal attributes in various situations.

 These competencies are empowering them to grow as active, adaptable, socially aware and self-motivated learners all along their life both personally and professionally so that they can contribute to the rapidly evolving world in a meaningful and purposeful way.